Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 What kind of growth would feel nourishing, not shaming?

 As you step into this new year, you might allow reflection to be gentle.
-You might allow growth to be slow.
+You might allow progress to be slow and non-linear.
 You might allow care, rather than correction, to lead the way.

 That, too, is growth.